 Born in Queens, New York and living in Los Angeles since 1987, Sheila Fein has always been inspired by the changing world around her.
-Earning her BA in Design from Buffalo State College of New York, her concentration was on drawing, painting, printmaking, and photography.
+Earning her BA in Design from Buffalo State College of New York, her concentration was on drawing, painting, printmaking, graphic design, and photography.
 Sheila’s education as an artist has taken her everywhere from Fleisher Art Memorial in Philadelphia to Bath University in England.
 Today, Sheila Fein runs two figurative workshops, Imaginings Sketch in LA and People Sketchers in Thousand Oaks.
-She has been featured in numerous collections, magazines, books, solo and group exhibitions.
-Her paintings and drawings reside in public and private collections.
-Sheila loves to make the imagination of others a reality and has done so through her commissioned Fein Fantasy Portraits and Interactive Paintings.
-In addition to being a fine artist Sheila works as an illustrator.
-She just completed the book "Mama Graciela's Secret" for Maclaren-Cochrane Publishing.
+She teaches privately students of all ages and her fine art and illustrations have been featured in numerous collections, magazines, books, solo and group exhibitions.

 Fantasy Pop is how I have come to describe my work.
 I view the world in a fantastical and dreamlike way and I am enamored with contemporary popular culture.
 Everything is always new to me and I delight in experimentation.
 Odd moments with people, the natural world, and objects catch my attention.
 I seek to surprise the viewer and myself with unexpected perspectives.
 My philosophy is to work without the critic on my shoulder and let my imagination guide me.
 I am about letting go and following the strongest voice in my head.